PeWe79/cloudmucast.com/src/content/docs/docs/developers/getting-started.md

 ### Building Static Assets

-AzuraCast automatically builds static assets as they're changed in the dev environment.
+CloudmuCAst/AzuraCast automatically builds static assets as they're changed in the dev environment.
 Modifications inside the `/frontend` folder are automatically watched and rebuilt when developing, then compiled down into static files as part of our Docker image build process.

 ### Accessing `bash` Inside the Container